Asking questions (pt. 2)

 Some ad-hoc data cleaning

-Let’s see if there are any other similar meta-articles:
+Let’s check for other similar meta-articles:

 SELECT DISTINCT(SUBSTRING(title from '.*\:[^ ]'))